 I’m glad you asked, here are a few ideas:

-● Sloppy Joe Nachos.
-Tumble the meat over some tortilla chips that have been warmed in the oven.
-Add a few sliced green chilis and grated cheddar, and place under the grill for 3-4 minutes.
+- Sloppy Joe Nachos: Tumble the meat over some tortilla chips that have been warmed in the oven.
+Add a few sliced green chilis and grated cheddar, and place on the grill for 3-4 minutes.

-● Sloppy Joe Fries.
-Similarly to the nachos, cook-off some fries, and generously dollop the meat around before adding some grated cheese and crispy bacon pieces!
+- Sloppy Joe Fries: Similar to the nachos, cook some fries and generously dollop the meat around before adding some grated cheese and crispy bacon pieces!

-● Sloppy Burritos.
-Cook-off some long grain rice and create a bed of these grains along the centre of a few soft tortillas.
-Spread the meat on top with any additions you fancy, black beans, carrots, remember Sloppy Joe filling is so incredibly versatile.
+- Sloppy Burritos: Create a bed of cooked long-grain rice along the center of a few soft tortillas.
+Spread the meat on top with any additions you fancy, like black beans or carrots.
+Sloppy Joe filling is incredibly versatile.

-● Sloppy Joe Hotdogs.
-A giant bratwurst sausage in a pillowy bun, topped with Sloppy Joe filling with crispy onions and a few pickles, is a hot dog to rival any southern street food.
+- Sloppy Joe Hotdogs: A giant bratwurst sausage in a pillowy bun, topped with Sloppy Joe filling with crispy onions and a few pickles — that’s a hot dog to rival any Southern street food.

 How To Make Homemade Sloppy Joes Step By Step

-In a large pan or casserole dish, heat a couple of tablespoons of olive oil over medium heat and cook off the mince until it changes colour and no red meat is visible.
+In a large pan or casserole dish, heat a couple of tablespoons of olive oil over medium heat and cook off the ground beef until it changes color and no red meat is visible.
 Empty into a bowl along with all the juices.

 Add a couple more tablespoons of olive oil into the pan.
 Tumble in the onion and pepper and cook until the onions soften (about 5-6 minutes).
 Add the garlic and cook for another 2-3 minutes before scattering in the spices along with the salt and pepper.

-Once the veg has been coated entirely by the spices, deglaze the pan with the chicken stock, followed by the ketchup, soft dark brown sugar, and Worcestershire sauce.
+Once the vegetables have been coated entirely by the spices, deglaze the pan with the chicken stock, followed by the ketchup, soft dark brown sugar, and Worcestershire sauce.
 Stir to combine.

-Increase the heat to high and allow the sauce to reduce and thicken, ensuring you stir occasionally to prevent any meat from sticking to the bottom of the pan.
-This will take between 15-20 minutes.
+Add the meat back in and increase the heat to high.
+Allow the sauce to reduce and thicken.
+Make sure you stir occasionally to prevent any meat from sticking to the bottom of the pan.
+This will take 15-20 minutes.

-Allow the meat to cool for 5-10 minutes before serving in buttery brioche buns.
+Allow the meat to cool for 5-10 minutes before assembling it in buttery brioche buns.

-One thing to remember when making these succulent beauties is that due to the molasses sugar used in the sauce, these remain quite hot for a while after cooking, and to avoid burns you must allow the filling to cool before slapping them inside of their wonderful buns.
+- One thing to remember when making these succulent beauties is the molasses sugar used in the sauce can keep them remain quite hot for a while after cooking.
+So, to avoid burns, you must allow the filling to cool before slapping them inside the buns.